 ![]() |

-When the fruits are dried completely, they are called kokum, which is used for culinary as well as medicinal purposes.
-Kokum is used mainly in fish curries or it is added in chutney and pickles.
+When the fruits are dried completely, they are called kokum, which is used for culinary and medicinal purposes.
+Kokum is used mainly in fish curries, or it is added to chutney and pickles.

-Kokum and tamarind are similar in taste as well as looks; both are sticky, sweet, and sour.
-When this dried fruit is added to the food items, the dish turns into a pinkish-purple color.
+Kokum and tamarind are similar in taste and looks; both are sticky, sweet, and sour.
+When this dried fruit is added to the dish turns a pinkish-purple color.

 Watch this short video: